netanelc305/picoCTF-2019/Reverse Engineering/Vault-door-4/README.md

 ```

-all we need to do is convert all the byte array back to ascii [script](script.py)
+all we need to do is convert all the byte array back to ascii - [The script](script.py)

 ```python